 Repentance (metanoia) is sometimes followed by a genuine godly sorrow (metamellomai).

 1) Godly sorrow does not mean weeping and crying necessarily.
-However, it may be accompanied with weeping.
-This sorrow depends upon the persons emotional make-up.
+However, it may be accompanied by weeping.
+This sorrow depends upon the person’s emotional make-up.

-2) A man may have a sense of wrongness of sin without crying over it.
+2) A man may have a sense of the wrongness of sin without crying over it.